-Aside from his personal studies and work as a performer, Ken Kubota has taught private lessons since 2007 and had the honor of leading a master class at College of Mount St. Joseph.
-In 2016 he joined the cello faculty at Peabody Preparatory under Johns Hopkins University, Suzuki Music Schools of Westport and Orange in Connecticut, New Jersey Academy of Music, Lucy Moses School in NYC, and Primoris Academy in New Jersey.
+Mr. Kubota began his cello studies at the age of 8 in Columbus, Ohio.
+A believer in educating younger generations, he has spoken to Juilliard students as an authority on entrepreneurship.
+Kubota has held a private teaching studio since 2007 and led a master class at College of Mount St. Joseph.
+He currently teaches at the Peabody Preparatory under Johns Hopkins University, Suzuki Music Schools of Westport and Orange in Connecticut, and Lucy Moses School in NYC.